DEGREE: ASSOCIATE OF SCIENCE IN TEACHING

 For successful completion of the program, students must achieve the following:

-Possess a minimum overall GPA of 2.5
+Possess a minimum overall GPA of 2.5 or higher

 Pass PRAXIS II Section 0014 (Elementary Education Content Knowledge)